WildCodeSchool/java-tariff-manager/curriculum/curriculum.md

 ### 8. Concepts of Modern Web Applications Development

+### 9. UI Development and REST Service Clients with React

-### 9. Deploying Applications with Docker, GitLab and Kubernetes
+### 10. Deploying Applications with Docker, GitLab and Kubernetes

-### 10. Advanced Collaboration in Agile Teams: Branching, Forking and Git Workflows
+### 11. Advanced Collaboration in Agile Teams: Branching, Forking and Git Workflows

 Introduction in the tool environment (Eclipse, GIT/GitLab, Build-Prozess mit Maven/Gradle)